1363V4/le.guide/_posts/2024-09-02-future_trip.md

 #### you need miscellaneous data

-blogs are low-trust content but have hidden gems, like a cool speakeasy cocktail bar.
+blogs are low-trust content but might have hidden gems, like a cool speakeasy cocktail bar.

 trip-advisor is a data dumpster,